 Vision is a globally-neglected public health issue.

-A staggering 2.4 billion people - one third of the world's population - suffer from poor vision and lack access to local and affordable eye care.
+A staggering 2.5 billion people - one third of the world's population - suffer from uncorrected poor vision.

 Global Vision Statistics

 - 4.3 billion people are affected by poor vision

 - 2.4 billion cannot access the eye care they need